rbontekoe/BAWJ/docs/src/chapter13.md

 - You have an SSH enabled container.
 - You have created the SSH authorized_keys [See](#Activity-1-Create-local-SSH-keys-1).

-In this activity you will:
+In this activity, you will:
 1. [Copy your public key to the container](#Step-1:-Copy-your-public-key-to-the-container).
 2. [Test the SSH connection with the container](#Step-2:-Test-the-SSH-connection-with-the-container).